An Implicit GNN Solver for Poisson-like problems: Experiments, Results, and Discussion

-\textbf{Experimental setup} \quad \name{} is implemented in Pytorch using the Pytorch-Geometric library \cite{pytorch_geometric} to handle graph data.
-Training is done using 4 Nvidia Tesla P100 GPUs and the Adam optimizer with its default Pytorch hyperparameters, except for the initial learning rate, which was set to $0.1$ for the autoencoding process and $0.01$ for the main process, as discussed in section \ref{training}.
+\textbf{Metrics} \quad Throughout these experiments, we consider the solution of the discretized Poisson problem given by the classical LU decomposition method as the ``ground truth".
+The reported metrics are the residual loss \eqref{loss-function} and the mean squared error (MSE) between the output of the model and the LU solution. \\\\ \textbf{Common setup} \quad \name{} is implemented in Pytorch using the Pytorch-Geometric library \citep{pytorch_geometric} to handle graph data.
 The dimension $d$ of the latent space $\mathcal{H}$ is set to $10$.
-Each neural network block in the architecture (equations \ref{mp_int_out} to \ref{mp_neu_in}) has one hidden layer of dimension $10$.
-ReLU is used as activation function for $\Phi_{\rightarrow,\theta}^\texttt{I}$, $\Phi_{\leftarrow,\theta}^\texttt{I}$, $\Phi_{\circlearrowleft,\theta}$, $\Phi_{\leftarrow,\theta}^\texttt{N}$, $\Psi_{\theta}^4$, $E_\theta$ and $D_\theta$, Sigmoid for $\Psi_{\theta}^1$ and $\Psi_{\theta}^2$ and Tanh for $\Psi_{\theta}^3$.
-The {\em ReduceLROnPlateau} scheduler from Pytorch is used to progressively reduce the learning rate from a factor of $0.5$ during the process, enhancing the training.
-For both the training and the inference phases, the network is initialized to zero everywhere, except at the Dirichlet nodes, which are set to the corresponding discrete value of $g$.
+Each neural network block in the architecture (equations \ref{mp_int_out} to \ref{update_neumann}) has one hidden layer of dimension $10$ with a ReLU activation function.
+All model parameters are initialized using Xavier initialization \citep{xavier_init}.
+For the training, the provided initial solution is set to zero everywhere except at the Dirichlet nodes, which are assigned to the corresponding discrete value of $g$.
 Gradient clipping is employed to prevent exploding gradient issues and set to $10^{-2}$.
-The loss function defined in \ref{training} is computed with $\lambda = 0.1$ and $\beta = 1.0$.
 The model requires, at each iteration, the solution of two fixed point problems, one for the forward pass and one for the backward pass, as outlined in Section \ref{training}.
 These problems are solved using Broyden's method with a relative error as the stopping criteria.
 The latter is set to $10^{-5}$ with a maximum of $500$ iterations for the forward pass and to $10^{-8}$ with a maximum of $500$ iterations for the backward pass.
-These hyperparameters have been set experimentally after multiple trials and errors, and their efficient tuning will be considered in future work.
-The complete model has $3271$ weights.
-Training is performed for $300$ epochs with a batch size of $30$ with an average computation time of 70h.